IvanUlloa098/orion-frontend-test/README.md

 ```bash
 npm install -g json-server
 ```
 The repository includes a JSON file ([movie-database.json](https://github.com/IvanUlloa098/orion-frontend-test/blob/master/package.json)) with the example data to create the database to our fake API.
 Put the file in a directory outside the project’s folder and navigate to it using your operating system command prompt.
-Once inside the directory containing the JSON file with the example data type:
+Once inside the directory containing the JSON file with the example data, type:
 ```bash
 $ json-server --watch movie-database.json